LandonThePancake/Dualfish/README.md

 Written by LandonThePancake in Python v3.12.0<br><br>
 <img src="dufilogolq.png" alt="dufi" width="250" height="250">

+<b>NOTE: v2.0 of this project is currently being developed!!
+This will include a full rewrite of the interpreter, and may break some things.
+So stay tuned for that!!</b>

 <h2>Info</h2>
 Dualfish is an esoteric programming language heavily inspired by the language "deadfish".
 Dualfish aims to add more to deadfish, while having the goal of making it slightly more interesting <b>(whilst also making no god-damn sense)</b>.
 It gets its name from having two INT registers to work with (unlike deadfish, which only has one), hence the name "<b><i>Dual</i></b>fish".